software-architects/time-cockpit-documentation/doc/data-model-customization/entity.md

 Properties can be managed in the editing mode of an entity.
 To create a property, select the ```Properties``` subgroup so that the ```New item``` button creates a new property.
 Time cockpit provides various predefined types of properties.
 Each of these different types has its own representation in the user interface.

+> [!NOTE]
+Each property in the time cockpit data model corresponds to a column in a table in the underlying database

+* **Text properties:** Text properties are used to store text. ```Maximum length``` allows users to define how long (in characters) the text may be.
+Text properties with a length of less than 100 characters are represented in the user interface with a single line input field.
+Texts with a maximum length of more than 100 lines are represented with multi-line input fields (this behavior can be changed in the respective form).